 The second is the Chrome browser.
 Using Chrome browser, Google also gets your search queries, and partial search queries.
-Even if you partially type things into the search box but deleted it, Google knows!
+Google even knows partially typed words in the search box but somehow you didn’t complete the search.

 Thus, stop sending data to Google.
 I suggest you use Firefox.
 Firefox has been updated and just as fast if not faster than Chrome.
-If you want to, you can add extensions that blocks tracking cookies into Firefox.
+If you want to, you can add extensions in Firefox that blocks tracking cookies.

 Have alternatives ready

-As a business, it is never good to rely on one service provider.
-It is always good to have alternatives ready, in my opinion.
+As a business, or even as an individual, it is never good to rely on one service provider.
+It is always good to have alternatives ready.

 I have a video titled “The Death Of Blab As We Know It“, that got flagged and demonetized just because of the word death.
 Nothing graphic, and Blab is a service.

 While you can appeal against demonetization, it is only for videos that hit a certain amount of views.
-My video was really making me any money, but the fact that I can’t appeal says a lot about how Google works.
+My video wasn’t that important to me, and wasn’t really making me any money, but the fact that I can’t appeal says a lot about how Google works.